zeserrado-marques/Basic-stuff/README.md

 Macro to facilitate PSF measurement with MetroloJ
 (PSF image needs to be open in ImageJ).
 Currently works only for single channel images.

-Soon to come:
-- measure for different channels

 My advice:
 - Create a folder *a priori* with the month of the measurement. example: "2021-05"
-- Have a good image file name. example: "PS-speck_100x".
+- Have a good image file name. example: *PS-speck_100x*.
 Macro will add wavelength name to the final PDF file.